EstherBabun/A-maze-ing/README.md

 # Usefull tools

-- typing module + MyPy (see flags --warn-return-any --warn-unused-ignores --ignore-missing-imports --disallow-untyped-defs --check-untyped-defs)
+- typing module + `MyPy` (see flags --warn-return-any --warn-unused-ignores --ignore-missing-imports --disallow-untyped-defs --check-untyped-defs)
-- PEP 257 google style for docstings
+- `PEP 257` google style for docstings
-- docstring pluggin for flake8
+- docstring pluggin for `flake8`
-- frameworks like pytest or unittest for unit testing
+- frameworks like `pytest` or `unittest` for unit testing
 - virtual environments (e.g., venv or conda) for dependency isolation
-- pdb debugger
+- `pdb` debugger
+- `MiniLibX` (MLX) library

 # Theory
-- Prim’s, Kruskal’s and the recursive backtracker algorithms for maze generation.
+- Prim's, Kruskal's and the recursive backtracker algorithms for maze generation.
 - Perfect mazes are related to spanning trees in graph theory.

 # config.txt